exonum/exonum-doc/src/architecture/serialization.md

 ### Fixed-length and var-length types

-The way a particular data type is serialized within a complex type (e.g., sequence) depends on whether the instances of this type may exhibit variable byte length of their serialization.
+The way a particular data type is serialized within a complex type (e.g., structure) depends on whether the instances of this type may exhibit variable byte length of their serialization.
 These kinds of types are referred to as _fixed-length_ and _var-length_, respectively.